hoang-tranviet/Epload/README.md

 computation.
 This is done by configuring the `options` variable in file `run.js`.

+To enable or disable HTTPS: open emulator/emulator.js, change the structure client\_options from:

+    https: false

+to:

+    https: true

 ###### Domain sharding

 `domain_sharding_type` in the `options` variable configures the type of